 Perfectly moist and fudgy brownies swirled with pumpkin cheesecake.
 Rich decadent chocolate is swirled with lush cream cheese and spiced with pumpkin for a fall treat sure to please everyone.

 Pumpkin and chocolate are pure heaven together, like in Chocolate Pumpkin Cupcakes and this Pumpkin Chocolate Chip Cookie Dough Dip!
 So Good!

 The brownie base is absolutely amazing.
 Rich, fudgy and moist.
 And since I can’t get enough of pumpkin this time of the year I wanted to have pumpkin cheesecake swirled throughout.
 The result was absolutely incredible!
+And that color!

 I promise that your family is going to love these brownies!
 They combine two of my favorite things in one and are incredibly moist and delicious with the first bite.
 Put these on your list of treats to bake this fall.
 You won’t regret it!

 - Cream Cheese– Be sure to soften your cream cheese for easy mixing

 - Canned Pumpkin-Make sure you don’t buy pumpkin pie filling but just puree.

 - Cinnamon and Nutmeg– Perfect spices to go with Pumpkin

 - Baking Powder– this is your raising agent

 - Cinnamon-Adds a nice spice to the chocolate